 The surviving family members are typically able to recover compensation for economic and non-economic damages including:

 - Medical expenses prior to death

 - Loss of financial support (if the deceased was the primary breadwinner)

 No amount of money can replace the loss you and your family are experiencing, but with help from our compassionate team, a wrongful death claim can help ease some of the burden you are feeling so that you and your family can focus on what really matters: grieving and honoring your lost loved one.

 Our Atlanta DUI Accident Attorneys Are Here To Help!

-To make certain drunk drivers never get behind the wheel while intoxicated again, it is up to driving under the influence (DUI) accident lawyers like our team from Monge & Associates to pursue maximized compensation on behalf of the wrongfully injured without relenting.
+To make certain drunk drivers never get behind the wheel while intoxicated again, it is up to DUI accident lawyers, like our team from Monge & Associates, to pursue maximized compensation on behalf of the wrongfully injured without relenting.

 Our team of experienced drunk driving accident lawyers in Atlanta can help you take legal action when someone else’s negligent actions result in an accident that leaves you injured.
 We are committed to helping each of our clients fight for the maximum compensation they are owed; we guarantee that you will receive a bigger settlement offer than you had prior to hiring us or you do not have to pay us a dime.